raine/treis/README.md

 decorate functions with input and output logging

-can particularly useful when programming point-free style
+can be particularly useful when programming point-free style

 ```sh
 $ npm install treis